intentionally-left-nil/py_dependency_investigation/README.md

    - Takes precedence over the pip installation
    - Highlights the potential for conflicts when mixing package managers

+## Scenario 6 - Package Manager Conflicts

+`make scenario6`

+Demonstrates potential issues when mixing pip and conda package installations:

+1. First installs `dep-old` using pip (which requires urllib3 v1)
+2. Then installs urllib3 v2 using conda
+3. Shows how mixing package managers can break dependencies:
+   - Conda ignores pip's dependency requirements
+   - Conda installs urllib3 v2 despite pip package needing v1
+   - Results in runtime errors when `dep-old` tries to use urllib3
+   - Highlights why it's best to stick to one package manager

 # How it works: Pip/Pypi

 ## Creating a PyPI server